From Utah's Red Rock Desert, A Call for Protecting Our Public Lands

 “This is taking public lands that belong to the American people and selling to the highest bidder,” Landreth said.
 “There is just no other way to understand it.”
 The five tribes have filed a lawsuit against President Trump and federal agencies, as have national and local environmental groups and Patagonia, the outdoor clothing company.

-If the courts rule that a president can shrink already designated moments by proclamation, no national monument is safe.
+If the courts rule that a president can shrink already designated monuments by proclamation, no national monument is safe.

 Utah Congressman John Curtis, a Republican, has introduced a bill that would provide protections for archaeological sites in the areas President Trump stripped from Bears Ears.
 It also promises no new leasing for mineral development in those areas.
 But tribal leaders who oppose Trump’s action say the Curtis legislation is largely smoke and mirrors, providing little real protection; and because Congress indisputably retains authority to create national monuments, the bill, if passed, would nullify the tribes’ right to sue the federal government and render moot the other lawsuits defending Bears Ears.